YijinLiu-Lab/CDNet/README.md

 # CDNet

-Deep-learning-enabled crack detection and analysis in commercial lithium-ion battery cathodes
+This repo is the official implementation of ["Deep-learning-enabled crack detection and analysis in commercial lithium-ion battery cathodes"]([https://arxiv.org/pdf/2103.14030.pdf](https://onlinelibrary.wiley.com/doi/10.1002/adfm.202203070)).
+It currently includes code for the following tasks:

 ## Abstract